 Czech trains are designed to accommodate everyone, from business travelers needing silence to families with energetic kids.
 However, if you sit in the wrong place, you might be in for a surprise.

-The Quiet Zone (Tichý oddíl): On most express trains and the Pendolino, you will see carriages marked with a “silent” icon (a finger over lips).
+- The Quiet Zone (Tichý oddíl): On most express trains and the Pendolino, you will see carriages marked with a “silent” icon (a finger over lips).
 In these sections, loud talking, phone calls, and even loud music through headphones are strictly discouraged.
 It’s a dream for getting some work done, but if you’re traveling with a group of friends, avoid this car—the locals will shush you if you start chatting.

-The Children’s Cinema (Dětské kino): If you are traveling with kids, look for the carriage with the colorful pictures on the doors.
-On many Railjet and InterCity trains, there is a dedicated section with a small “cinema” screen playing cartoons to keep the little ones occupied.
-These carriages also have extra space for strollers and larger tables for games.
-Even if you don’t have kids, it’s good to know where this car is—mostly so you can avoid it if you’re looking for a peaceful nap!
+- The Children’s Cinema (Dětské kino): If you are traveling with kids, look for the carriage with colorful pictures on the doors.
+On many Railjet, InterCity, and the new 2026 ComfortJet trains, there is a dedicated section with a small “cinema” screen playing cartoons to keep little ones occupied.
+These carriages feature extra space for strollers, larger tables for board games, and even themed seats.

-Czech Train Travel Guide: The Dining Car Gamble “Jídelní vůz” vs. “Bistro”
+The Dining Car Gamble “Jídelní vůz” vs. “Bistro”

 A word of warning from experience: Do not arrive at the station starving.
 On busy routes, the staff serves 1st-class passengers first, and they often run out of hot meals before they even reach 2nd-class.
 If the train started its journey in another country, the kitchen might be nearly empty by the time it reaches you.
 Always pack a “backup sandwich” just in case!